Pilea: Growing and Caring for It

 Light

 As mentioned earlier, the Pilea loves soft light.
-Rotate the pot regularly to prevent it growing lopsided while reaching for light.
-Too dark a spot will result in sparse foliage and an unbalanced habit.
+Rotate the pot regularly to prevent it from growing lopsided while reaching for light.
+Too dark an exposure will result in sparse foliage and an unbalanced habit.

 Ambient humidity

-The Pilea enjoys moderately humid air, especially in winter when heating dries the atmosphere.
-To compensate, feel free to lightly mist the leaves (not daily).
-You can also place the pot on a tray filled with damp clay pebbles (without the pot base touching the water).
+The Pilea enjoys moderately humid air, especially in winter when heating dries the air.
+To compensate, feel free to lightly mist the leaves (not every day).
+You can also place the pot on a saucer filled with damp clay pebbles (without the pot base touching the water).

 You can mist the foliage occasionally, especially if the air is dry